MicrosoftDocs/learn/learn-pr/wwl-data-ai/work-form-recognizer/includes/2-what-form-recognizer.md

 ![JSON output sample.](../media/json-output-sample.jpg)

-To build a high-accuracy form recognizer model from scratch, you would need an understanding of deep learning model structures and a lot of time.
-Without Form Recognizer services, you could face prohibitively long training times which could make a project infeasible.
+To build a high-accuracy form recognizer model from scratch, you would need an understanding of deep learning model structures.
+Without Form Recognizer services, you could also face prohibitively long training times which could make a project infeasible.
 One of the significant ways Form Recognizer saves time is by providing underlying models already trained on thousands of form examples.
-This enable yous to perform high-accuracy data extraction from forms with little to no model training.
+This enables you to perform high-accuracy data extraction from your forms with little to no model training.

 ## Form Recognizer service components